tnkerer/eggnator/README.md

 }
 ```

-You can again check out the uploaded file at:
+You can again check the uploaded file at:

 ```sh
 https://gateway.pinata.cloud/ipfs/{IpfsHash}